bigearth/bitblog/_posts/2018-04-01-complete-transaction-setup.md

 If you're building something w/ BITBOX or if you just want to connect there is a [slack channel](https://bitboxearth.slack.com/).
 Contact me [on twitter](https://twitter.com/cgcardona) and I'll send you an invite.
 I want to do everything I can to help on-ramp developers to BITBOX.

-Today I'm releasing `bitbox-cli` v0.6.0 w/ a completely refactored `Crypto` class and a bunch of additions to already powerful `HDNode` class.
+Today I'm releasing `bitbox-cli` v0.6.0 w/ a completely refactored `Crypto` class and a bunch of additions to an already powerful `HDNode` class.

 ## Crypto